 There is also a training program in intraoperative neurophysiology.

 Candidates are expected to complete a MPhil or MSc Neuroscience.
 The program is strongly connected with the Neuroscience Institute of the University of Cape Town and is supported by neuroscience Masters and PhD students.

 Fellowship programs are also offered for neurophysiologists in intraoperative neurophysiology and critical care neurophysiology.

-Program administrators are Professor Anthony Figaji and Dr Nico Enslin.
+Program administrators: Professor Anthony Figaji and Dr Nico Enslin

 Program administrator: Dr N Mankahla